jkatsnelson/elevator/README.md

 * Implement elevator capacity
     --
     * I think with how I built it, this wouldn't be that hard...

+* Use list comprehensions instead of _.each
+    --
+    * Coffeescript would optimize my loops if I did that.

 * Integration testing
     --